 Have your story professionally printed and bound

-You can order as many copies as you would like to share with your family and friends (books can run from $3/book all the way up to $30+/book).
+You can order as many copies as you would like to share with your family and friends.
 This is a wonderful gift for birthdays and holidays!

 Example of a Mini Memoir